Promotion to Lecturer (level b), Senior Lecturer (level c), Associate Professor (level d) and Professor (level e)

 Academic Staff on a fixed term contract may apply for promotion provided the fixed term appointment is of at least three years duration.
 During that time, the applicant will have demonstrated a sustained commitment to the fulfilment of the University’s Mission and Strategic Plan.

 Promotion under normal requirements is only available to applicants who are at the top of the incremental range at the time of their application for promotion.
 Applicants seeking promotion from a lower step of the scale will need to demonstrate exceptional merit as outlined in the relevant Guidelines on the Criteria and Evidence Requirements for Promotion.

 Academic Staff on probation are eligible to apply for promotion.
 Where such staff are successful in obtaining promotion, they are deemed to have met probationary requirements and their appointment is confirmed.

-- Additional material appended to the pro-forma, including letters of recommendation and certificates etc.
+Additional attachments that are not prescribed appended to the pro-forma, including letters of recommendation and certificates etc.

 In these cases, applicants will receive notification that their application was ineligible from the Chair of the Academic Promotions Committee within 14 days of the application’s closing date.

 3. Promotion Criteria

 Applicants for promotion will be considered against the following criteria: